lucas-cks/Monte-Carlo-Simulation-of-Neutron-Slowing-Down/README.md

 | 6                   | Manganese | 25 | 0.03125 | 0.781 | 1.366             | 1.281             | –6.2%      |

 All cases show $1/v$ tail slopes within 15% of –1.0, confirming the expected high‑energy asymptotic behavior.
 The hydrogen and helium cases match theoretical predictions to within <0.5%.
 Heavier moderators show slightly more deviation due to the simplified effective cross‑section model, but the trend of increasing peak energy with $A\times K$ is clearly reproduced.

+Note: The ~7% deviation in heavier moderators (Si, Mn) at high AK values is consistent with the reported 5% reliability limit of the original Coveyou interpolation formula, reflecting the breakdown of the linear spectral-shift approximation in strong absorption regimes.

 **Convergence study** (Hydrogen, $K=0.18$) demonstrates that:
 - Peak position stabilises after ~1,000,000 histories.